Skip to content

 AARP will continue to shine a light on what’s happening in nursing homes so that families have the information they need to make decisions, and nursing homes and lawmakers can be held accountable.
 For more information, visit aarp.org/nursinghomes

-All nursing home data are from the Centers for Medicare & Medicaid Services (CMS) Nursing Home COVID-19 Public File (downloaded most recently on 9/1/2023).
+All data for the last three months (the most recent Dashboard update) are from analysis of data from the Centers for Medicare & Medicaid Services (CMS) Nursing Home COVID-19 Public File (downloaded most recently on 9/13/2024).
 These data are self-reported by facilities to the Centers for Disease Control and Prevention (CDC) weekly.
-The four dashboard measures as well as the four vaccination and booster rate measures all use this CMS data source.

-Data were analyzed by Scripps Gerontology Center at Miami University in Ohio, additional analysis and preparation of the dashboard by the AARP Public Policy Institute.
+Data were analyzed by the AARP Public Policy Institute.
+From 2020-2023, data were analyzed by Scripps Gerontology Center at Miami University in Ohio, with additional analysis and preparation of the dashboard by the AARP Public Policy Institute.

 Key Definitions